Duke40199/mcqueens_tea_cup/README.md

 - CI / CD: Github Actions / Railway
 ## Project Structure
-- Design Pattern: Clean Architecture / Hexagonal Architecture The project appears to follow the principles of clean architecture, emphasizing separation of concerns, modularity, and testability.
-The structure is organized into layers, each with a specific responsibility, and dependencies flow inward.
+- Design Pattern: Clean Architecture / Hexagonal Architecture
 - File structure:
 ```mcqueens_tea_cup/
 mcqueens_tea_cup/